Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Other

-It can be seen from this diagram that people of different nationalities live on the territory of the Osypnobugorsk village council, which is 3140 people.
-Most of them are occupied by Tatars.
-From this, it can be assumed that the obsolete words that were used and are used in this territory were formed due to the merging and smoothing of linguistic differences, and the spread of new linguistic features that formed new words.
+From this diagram it can be seen that people of different nationalities live on the territory of the Osypnobugorsk village council, which amounts to 3,140 people.
+The Tatars occupy the largest number.
+From this it can be assumed that the obsolete words that were and are used in this territory were formed due to the merging and smoothing of linguistic differences, and the spread of new linguistic features that formed new words.

 Sociological survey

-The next stage of research work was a sociological survey among residents of the village of Osypnoy Bugor belonging to different age groups.
+The next stage of the research work was a sociological survey among residents of the village of Osypnoy Bugor, belonging to different age groups.

 3 groups were identified.
 A total of 100 people were interviewed.

-The first group includes people under 11 years old (grade 4).
-Only 53 people.It was interesting to find out if the proposed words are used by this age category, because basically everything modern is of value to them.
+We included people under 11 years of age (4th grade) in the first group.
+A total of 53 people.It was interesting to find out whether the proposed words are used by this age category, because Basically, everything modern is valuable to them.

-The second age category included people from 12 to 15 (grades 6 - 9) years old.
-Total 33 people...
+The second age category included people from 12 to 15 (grades 6 – 9) years.
+Total 33 people.
 A feature of this age is the transition of children's views to a more serious understanding of life.

-The third age category included people aged 16-17 (grades 10-11).
-Only 17 people.At this age, people are increasingly beginning to appreciate the customs, traditions of their ancestors.
-More and more often they remember their past, evaluating their actions with a new look.
+The third age category included people 16-17 years old (grades 10-11).
+There are 17 people in total.At this age, people increasingly begin to appreciate the customs and traditions of their ancestors.
+They are increasingly remembering their past, assessing their actions with a new look.

 Questions: